-FTE – Full-time equivalent student (usually used in the plural: FTEs).
-This term defines the equivalent number of full-time students (at 15 credits per semester) when all full-time students and all part-time students are combined in one calculation.
+FTE – Full-time equated student (usually used in the plural: FTEs).
+Defines the equivalent number of full-time students (at 15 credits/semester) when all full-time students and all part-time students are combined in one calculation.
 For example, an enrollment of four full-time students at 12 credits each combined with four part-time students at 3 credits each yields an overall enrollment of 4 FTEs (and headcount enrollment of 8).

 Functional title.
-Specific position title that describes function, this category of title is separate and apart from the payroll title that identifies instructional or classified grouping.
+Specific position title that describes function, this group is separate and apart from the payroll title that identifies instructional or classified grouping.

 Gittlesons.
 This group comprises clerical and administrative employees in the titles of CUNY office assistant and CUNY administrative assistant.

 Global and Diversity Learning.
-In this high impact practice (see below), students learn about the different aspects of intercultural interaction and communication, including intercultural learning (through programs like Study Abroad), human rights and social justice, social inclusion, and sustainable development.
+In this HIP (see below), students learn about the different aspects of intercultural interaction and communication, including intercultural learning (through programs like Study Abroad), human rights and social justice, social inclusion, and sustainable development.

 HEO title series – Higher Education Officer.
 Individuals in this series perform administrative duties.
 Titles include: higher education officer (HEO), higher education associate (HEA), higher education assistant (HEa), and assistant to higher education officer (aHEO).

 High Impact Practices (HIPS).
-Nationally-recognized pedagogical strategies that improve student learning outcomes.
-QCC focuses on seven HIPs: Academic Service-Learning, Global and Diversity Learning, Collaborative Assignments and Projects, Common Intellectual Experiences, Undergraduate Research, Writing Intensive, and Learning Communities.
+Nationally-recognized pedagogical strategies that improve student learning outcomes, seven HIPs are designated at QCC: Academic Service-Learning, Global and Diversity Learning, Collaborative Programs and Projects, Common Intellectual Experiences, Undergraduate Research, Writing Intensive, and Learning Communities.

 Instructional staff.
 The instructional staff comprises all full-time and part-time teaching faculty titles and non-teaching titles, including the college laboratory technician (CLT) title series and the higher education officer (HEO) title series.

 IR – Office of Institutional Research.
 IR is the office on campus responsible for data collection and data analysis.
-Reporting to Academic Affairs, the IR director conducts and provides reports of campus surveys, produces the annual Factbook (see above), and assists with the planning, developing, and executing of data and research projects involving courses and programs and various initiatives and projects, including grant-funded.
+Reporting to Strategic Planning, Assessment, and Institutional Effectiveness, the IR director conducts and provides reports of campus surveys, produces the annual Factbook (see above), and assists with the planning, developing, and executing of data and research projects involving courses and programs and various initiatives and projects, including grant-funded projects.

 IRB – Institutional Review Board.
 The IRB is responsible for the review of all protocols involving human subject research.